 While pests and diseases pose serious threats to our nation’s forests and private lands, wise stewardship and careful research can provide solutions.
 USDA Forest Service (FS) tree breeders and scientists are working to breed populations of trees resistant to today’s pests and diseases that maintain enough natural variation to grow for generations through the unforeseen challenges of tomorrow.

 Earlier this year, FS tree breeders told stories of their efforts to maintain and restore forest health through research and partnerships with states, tribes, National Parks and many other groups.
 These initiatives include an ongoing program to breed blister rust resistant white pines and use them in restoration plans.
 More recently, FS scientists began working with the few ash trees that can survive Emerald Ash Borer infestations, looking for candidate trees for breeding programs.
 These stories highlight the potential for tree breeding programs to act as avenues for the restoration and sustainability of healthy forests.
 Curious?
-Check out the U.S. Forest Service’s Forest Insect and Disease Reporting Portal or reach out to the breeders: Jennifer Koch, Dana Nelson, and Richard Sniezko.
+Check out the U.S. Forest Service’s Mapping and Reporting page or reach out to the breeders: Jennifer Koch, Dana Nelson, and Richard Sniezko.